-Despite the Covid-19 pandemic forcing offline-centric fighting game competitions to move online, the genre continues to grow in popularity and accessibility.
-There are few things in gaming that provide a high-intensity, one-on-one experience like a good fighting game, and today there are more choices than ever before.
+What are the best fighting games?
+The fighting game community is one of the most passionate and competitive in all of gaming, and the genre continues to grow in popularity and accessibility.
+There are few things in gaming that provide a high-intensity, one-on-one experience like a good fighting game, and today there are more choices for the best fighting games than ever before.

-The best fighting games to play in 2021 are:
+The best fighting games are:

 Inside, players will not only find a sprawling, 37-character roster full of Mortal Kombat classics and special guest characters like Robocop and The Joker but also a plethora of side content that leaps far past the competition.